 Positive result: 2 lines, 1 line next to C and 1 line next to T

 Even faint lines mean that your test is positive for COVID-19.

-You or your test provider must report this test result to the NHS.
+You or your test provider must report this test result (positive or negative) to the NHS.

 Void: No lines or 1 line next to T. This means the test is invalid.
 Re-take the test with a fresh test kit.

 A negative result does not guarantee that you do not have coronavirus.
 The test might not detect the virus if you were recently infected or are in the incubation at the time of the test.

 You must continue to follow coronavirus rules, including:

 What to do if you have a positive lateral flow test result

 If you get a positive lateral flow test you must self-isolate immediately for 10 days and take a PCR test at a test centre within 24 hours.
 You can book a test online on GOV.UK, by calling 119 between the hours of 7am to 11pm (calls are free) or via the NHS COVID-19 app.

 If your PCR test is negative and taken within 24 hours of your lateral flow test, you can leave self-isolation.